emax-77/Cycling-Club/README.md

 Cyclo-Tourist Club / Member and event management, club treasury

 This is my first Django project.
 In the beginning it should be a platform to manage members, club events and club treasury.
+SQLite database + Plotly (Pandas) for graphs.

-The core CSS/JS style is not mine - I took it from the Django tutorial project on W3schools.com as my CSS/JavaScript skills aren't good enough yet.
-However I'm trying though :)
+The base CSS/JS style is not mine - I took it from the Django tutorial project on W3schools.com as my CSS/JavaScript skills aren't good enough yet.
+However, to override some unnecessary base style, I also had to use custom CSS.

 remarks (for myself only) :